vebaev/galaxy-NGS/README.md

 This enables you to have different export folders for different sessions - means real separation of your different projects.

+By default, Galaxy instances launched with this image will have on-demand access to approximately 3TB of reference genomes and indexes.
+These are the same reference data available on the main Galaxy server.
+This is achieved by connecting to Galaxy's CernVM filesystem (CVMFS) at `data.galaxyproject.org` repository, which is geographically distributed among numerous servers.
+The CVMFS capability doesn't add to the size of the Docker image, but when running, CVMFS maintains a cache to keep the most recently used data on the local disk.

+*Note*: If you want to use on-demand the CVMFS reference genomes and indexes, you must launch Docker as `--privileged`

 Users & Passwords
 ================